testground/testground/plans/dht/README.md

 - **Test Parameters**
   - `random-walk` - Automatic random-walk On/Off
   - `bucket-size` - Kademlia DHT bucket size
-  - `n-find-peers` - Number of times a Find Peers call is executed from each node (picking another node PeerId at random)
+  - `n-find-peers` - Number of times a Find Peers call is executed from each node (picking another node PeerId at random that is not yet in our Routing table)
 - **Narrative**
   - **Warm up**
     - All nodes boot up